 One thing most brand leaders don’t prioritize is their ecommerce security.

-Ecommerce is the top industry threatened by cybercrime activity, experiencing 32.4% of malicious attacks.
-Hackers know online brands are vulnerable and will try their hardest to exploit businesses for their own gains.
-While you’re trying to stay on top of the latest iOS updates or find new ways to compete with Amazon and meet your most important KPIs, don’t let security fall by the wayside.
-You’re responsible for each shopper’s sensitive info, and if you get attacked, you’ll not only have hefty financial repercussions but also experience a major blow to your brand’s reputation.
+The e-commerce industry is a prime target for cybercrime activity, experiencing 32.4% of malicious attacks.
+Hackers are aware of online brands’ vulnerabilities and relentlessly exploit businesses for their own gain.
+While you focus on staying updated with the latest iOS updates or finding new ways to compete with Amazon and meet your most key performance indicators, don’t let security become an afterthought.
+You’re responsible for each shopper’s sensitive info, and if you get attacked, you’ll face not only hefty financial repercussions but also a significant blow to your brand’s reputation.
+Strengthening security measures alongside enhancing visual content strategy can further solidify your market presence by optimizing your product displays and boosting engagement.

-And the problem isn’t going away anytime soon.
-Security incidents in ecommerce grew by an alarming 20% in 2020 for 69% of businesses surveyed in the 2021 Webscale Global Ecommerce Security Report.
-Also, 78% of organizations surveyed reported at least one cyber security incident in 2020, and 72% of businesses stated that security is their number one business challenge.
+And the problem isn’t diminishing anytime soon.
+Security incidents in e-commerce surged by an alarming 20% in 2020 for 69% of businesses surveyed in the 2021 Webscale Global E-commerce Security Report.
+Additionally, 78% of organizations reported experiencing at least one cybersecurity incident in 2020, and 72% of businesses indicated that security is their primary business challenge.
+To effectively address these challenges, developing a comprehensive e-commerce growth plan with integrated security is essential.
+Utilizing data-driven marketing within this framework can further enhance your ability to anticipate and mitigate risks, ensuring your business remains resilient in the face of evolving cyber threats.

 Don’t let your ecommerce security initiatives be just another afterthought.
 Take action and learn the ins and outs of ecommerce security, how to stay compliant with the latest regulations, top ecommerce security threats, and the best practices you can follow to protect your customers (and your business).